Margins of discrete Bayesian networks: Introduction

 \subsection{Contribution}

-In this paper we show that marginal models with finite discrete observed variables are always algebraically fully described by the nested Markov property, in the sense that the Zariski closures of the marginal model and the nested model are the same.
+In this paper we show that marginal models with finite discrete observed variables are algebraically equivalent to the appropriate nested Markov model, in the sense that the Zariski closures of the marginal model and the nested model are the same.
+A consequence of this is that a margin of a DAG model and its nested counterpart have the same dimension, and differ only by inequality constraints.
+The marginal model defined by (\ref{eqn:model}) in Example \ref{exm:one} is indeed 11-dimensional, and is algebraically defined by (\ref{eqn:ci}) and (\ref{eqn:vc}); however, the marginal model also satisfies polynomial inequality constraints that the nested model does not.
+The result can be interpreted as showing that the constraint finding algorithm of \citet{tian:02} is `complete', in the sense that there are no other equality constraints to find without making further assumptions.

-A consequence of this is that a margin of a DAG model and its nested counterpart have the same dimension, and they differ only by inequality constraints.
-The situation is represented by Figure \ref{fig:diagram}, which shows the marginal model lying strictly within the nested model, but the two sharing a tangent space at some point $p_0$.
 This means that we have, for the first time, a full algebraic characterization of margins of Bayesian network models.
+It also shows that the nested model represents a sensible and pragmatic approximation to the marginal model: inequality constraints are typically extremely complicated, so the nested model---which has a factorization criterion, separation criteria, and a discrete parameterization \citep{richardson:17}---is much easier to work with, and can easily be fitted with existing algorithms \citep{evans:10}.
+In addition, the nested model inside the probability simplex is a manifold and therefore regular whenever the joint distribution is positive, whereas the marginal model may have a boundary that lies strictly inside the simplex.
+The nested model therefore has better statistical properties than the marginal model, in the sense that data generated from any strictly positive distribution will lead to regular asymptotics.

-It also means that the nested model represents a sensible and practical approximation to the marginal model: inequality constraints are typically extremely complicated, so the nested model with its factorization criterion, separation criteria, and discrete parameterization, make it much easier to work with.
-The parameterization means that nested models can easily be fitted with existing algorithms \citep{evans:10}.
-In addition, the nested model is regular whenever the joint distribution is positive, so in a suitable sense it has better statistical properties than the marginal model.
-In principle causal discovery algorithms such as the FCI algorithm, which currently only make use of conditional independence constraints, could be extended to nested models.
-Our main result tells us that the nested model gives us close to maximum power to distinguish between different causal structures, without making additional assumptions.
+Causal discovery methods such as the FCI algorithm that use conditional independence constraints could, in principle, be extended to the constraints implied by nested models \citep{sgs:00}; our main result shows that is `as good as it gets', in the sense that there are no other equality constraints to test without making further (e.g.\ parametric) assumptions.
+Thus, this paper probes the limits of what it is possible to learn about causal models with hidden variables from observational data.